 In unpublished decisions, the Appellate Division reversed the Law Division’s ruling.
 It cited a 2010 New Jersey Supreme Court decision, State v.
 Marquez, which held that, while the elements of the refusal offense “appear in different sections, they are plainly interrelated.”
 The appellate court also cited a 2004 New Jersey Supreme Court decision, State v.
 Fisher, that rejected a due process argument based on an arresting officer’s failure to get the defendant to sign a traffic ticket.
 The Supreme Court held that affirming that argument would “amount to…[an] exaltation of form over substance that our courts have properly rejected.”

 Because these decisions are unpublished, they are not considered precedent.
 Two other similar cases are pending, one in the Appellate Division, and another in the New Jersey Supreme Court.
-These cases, filed by Levow DWI Law, argue that Dito and Horton are wrongly decided.
+These cases, filed by Levow DWI Law, P.C., argue that Dito and Horton are wrongly decided.
 Look for the decisions in those cases in this blog in the upcoming months.

 DWI lawyer Evan Levow advocates for the rights of people charged with DWI or DWI refusal in New Jersey municipal courts.
 He can help you understand your rights, prepare a strong defense for your case, and guide you through the court process.
 Contact us online or at (877) 593-1717 today to schedule a free and confidential consultation with a member of our knowledgeable and experienced team.